mnakao/ODP/README.md

 * [IN] lines : Number of lines in an edge list.
 * [IN] degree: Degree in a graph.
 * [IN] edge : Edge list of a graph.
 * [IN] symmetries : Numer of symmetries in a graph.
 This value must be a divisor of nodes.
-If it is 1, it works the same as ODP_Conv_edge2adjacency\*().
 * [OUT] adjacency : Adjacency matrix of a graph.

 ### Convert an adjacency matrix to an edge list